cyclone-project/cyclone-project.github.io/about.md

 {:.lead}
 CYCLONE integrates and extends open source software to create a unified cloud application management solution for application service providers, DevOps, and researchers.

-# What challenges does CYCLONE address?
+# What does CYCLONE solve?

 <h6></h6>